UtsavBajracharya/Inventory-Management-Dashboard/README.md

 # 📦 Inventory Management Dashboard

-A full-stack **inventory, sales, and expense management dashboard** built with Next.js and Node.js.
-It gives a business a single place to track products and stock levels, monitor sales and purchase trends, review expenses by category, and manage users — all through a clean, responsive, dark-mode-friendly interface.
+A full-stack **inventory, sales, and expense management dashboard** built with Next.js, React.js and Redux.
+The backend is powered by Node.js, using Prisma as the ORM to facilitate database interactions.
+It gives a business a single place to track products and stock levels, monitor sales and purchase trends, review expenses by category, and manage users through a clean and responsive along with dark-mode-friendly interface.

 <p>
   <img alt="Next.js" src="https://img.shields.io/badge/Next.js-16-black?logo=next.js&logoColor=white">